R-Pratiksha1713/Asn2/Readme.txt

 2.CONTRIBUTION OF EACH TEAM MEMBER: a)R.PRATIKSHA:
-Tracing the logic.Finding an approach to use Karatsuba algo in integer multiplication.Helped in implementation pf command line arguments in java. b)SINDU.A.S:
+Tracing the logic.Finding an approach to use Karatsuba algo in integer multiplication.Helped in implementation of command line arguments in java. b)SINDU.A.S:
 Correction of errors looking through hardcoding of inputs. c)VARIDHI MADHURANATH: